 It’s hard to get upset with someone when they think your food is so good that they can’t stop eating it though, right?
 It’s basically the best compliment ever!

-How do you cook salmon for Caesar salad?
+How to cook salmon for Caesar salad:

 In this recipe we are going to pan sear the salmon giving it a nice crispy crust on the outside, while the fish gets tender and flaky on the inside.